simesy/satis/README.md

 ## Benefits

-1. We (will soon) use this in the GovCMS distribution as a way to ensure that a SaaS site is a complying SaaS site.
-It also will allow us to loosen package versions in the GovCMS distribution in line with Composer best practice.
+1. The limited use of this packagist ensures that a project is GovCMS platform compliant - particularly SaaS projects.

-2. Since Satis does the hard work choose module versions, your `composer update is much faster.
+2. Since Satis does the hard work choose module versions, your `composer update` is runs faster.

-3. By providing this satis, and a whitelist service, we will enable use to de-scope modules from the distribution without "hard forking" the projects from SaaS.
+3. By providing this packagist source, including an additional whitelist, we will be able to remove unpopular modules while having a way to make them still available if needed.

 4. By using this as your only packagist source, you can ensure your Drupal site is compatible with GovCMS, without having to rely on the GovCMS scaffold.
 This is useful if you have a soft requirement for a future migration.

+5. Other (government) organisations can leverage this packagist as a simple way to limit modules on their own projects.

 ## Usage

 The de facto usage looks like this in composer.json.
-If you don't set `packagist.org` to false then Composer will simply get newer versions of these modules, making the use of satis redundant.
+There is no requirement to add additional sources.

 ```
 "repositories": {